 – – – – – – – – – – – – – – – – – – – –

-East Neuk villages
+The East Neuk of Fife villages

 Fife is a region of remarkable variety, all contained within 1,325 square km on the east coast of Scotland.
 The ‘Kingdom of Fife’ is famous for its colourful fishing villages, glorious beaches and coastline, and St Andrews – the home of golf.
 There’s much more to enjoy though.
 With its rich culture, history, and heritage, outdoor activities, leisure pursuits, delicious local food and welcoming accommodation, you’ll want to come back to Fife again and again.